woooosang/pr-website/content/posts/first-post-with-ox--hugo.md

 draft = false
 +++

-This is my first attempt on creating a static website with `ox-Hugo`, and I'm loving the convenience!
+This is my first attempt on creating a static website with `ox-Hugo`, and I'm loving the flow!